ScottEKendall/HomeAssistant/SnapMaker_U1/README.md

 ### Camera Feed ###

-If you did not choose the optioal firmware update, you can choose the "Case" feed for the camera feed
+If you did not choose the optional firmware update, you can choose the "Case" feed for the camera feed

 If you DID choose to install the optional firmware, your camera feed will be in the "advanced camera card"